 This plan is designed for the student who wants a traditional four-year residential experience while earning a BSN.
 The student lives on the UMW campus while taking courses at both UMW and Germanna.
 Each student must have a car for traveling to their GCC classes and to clinical assignments.
 Through a partnership between these two schools, the student will follow the 1+2+1 plan as outlined below:

 Upon graduating from Germanna at the end of Year 3, the student will receive an Associate of Applied Science in Nursing degree.
 At the end of Year 4, the student will graduate from UMW with a BSN.
-See the link at bottom for a sample 4-year schedule.

 - This plan is for first-year applicants only (new freshman).